Leonie Walter

 Leonie Maria Walter (born 17 January 2004) is a German visually impaired cross-country skier and biathlete who competed at the 2022 Winter Paralympics.

 Career

 Walter represented Germany at the 2022 Winter Paralympics and won a gold medal in the women's 10 kilometres, and three bronze medals in the women's 6 kilometres, and 12.5 kilometres biathlon events, and in the 15 kilometre classical cross-country skiing event.
+Pirmin Strecker has competed as her sighted guide.

+She represented Germany at the 2025 Winter World University Games and won a gold medal in the 10 kilometre freestyle event.